-ADVISORY: Eligibility for ENGL-100 LMC Degree: ADR: Natural Sciences; DA

-Transfer: UC: CSU Gen. Ed.
-Area B1: IGETC Area 5A
+LMC Degree: ADR: Natural Sciences; DA Transfer: UC; CSU Gen. Ed.
+Area B1; IGETC Area 5A

 This is an introduction to the major disciplines of physical science; physics, chemistry, earth science, and astronomy.
 Overarching ideas of disciplines will be emphasized, including energy and its transformations, the periodic table, plate tectonics, and the life cycles of stars.
 Critical thinking, relationships between the disciplines, and applications to everyday life are also emphasized.
 May not be repeated.
-LR
+LR Online and Hybrid Sections

-ONLINE Gravert, D 6/12-7/20

-Online asynchronous course.
-All instruction will be provided via the internet through the college learning management system CANVAS and Zoom
+ONLINE Gravert, D 6/10-7/18 Online asynchronous course.
+All instruction will be provided via the internet through the college learning management system CANVAS and Zoom software.
 This course may use online exam proctoring software to administer exams.
 Access to a computer with audio and video capability is required.
 Go to www.losmedanos.edu/onlineclasses for course access information.